How does VAT work?

 💡 Our tip: Use a template with fixed mandatory fields (e.g. invoice number, tax rate, net/gross).
 This helps you avoid errors and stay legally compliant.

-⚠️ What if you use the small business exemption?
+⚠️ What if you use the Kleinunternehmerregelung?

 You still need to issue an invoice, but without showing VAT.
 Instead, a reference to §19 UStG should be included.

-Special case: International business
+Special Case: International Business

 If you work internationally or with special types of services, additional VAT rules apply.